 A wiring document for all of the motors ever sold by AMCI is available on our website.
 This single document contains all of the information necessary to connect any AMCI motor to any AMCI driver.
-At the time of this manual revision, the wiring manual can be found in the PDF Documents section of the website.
-It is under the Stepper Motor heading, and link is simply called "wiring".

 Figure T1.5 shows how to wire a motor to a Networked Driver in series, parallel, or center-tap configurations.